Movatterモバイル変換

 arg1, …,argNOptional

-Names to be used by the function as formal argument names.
-Each must be a string that corresponds to a valid JavaScript parameter (any of plainidentifier,rest parameter, ordestructured parameter, optionally with adefault), or a list of such strings separated with commas.
+TrustedScript instances or strings specifying names to be used by the function as formal argument names.
+The value must correspond to a valid JavaScript parameter (any of plainidentifier,rest parameter, ordestructured parameter, optionally with adefault), or a list of such strings separated with commas.

 As the parameters are parsed in the same way as function expressions, whitespace and comments are accepted.
 For example:"x", "theValue = 42", "[a, b] /* numbers */" — or"x, theValue = 42, [a, b] /* numbers */". ("x, theValue = 42", "[a, b]" is also correct, though very confusing to read.)